 Pfocus units are not general focusers that work with any glass you throw at them, every version is only compatible with a designated pair of donor glass.

 Since then, I tried numerous wide-angle adapters of various brands to see if I can find a good candidate for new housings.
-While I tried converters with three and four elements, I found that classic two-element not only have an advantage in simplicity, when build into a focuser the image quality is also comparable.
+While I tried converters with three and four elements, I found that classic two-element designs not only have an advantage in simplicity, when build into a focuser the image quality is also comparable.

 As I have no influence on the glass itself, I worked hard to make everything I can influence as neat as possible.
 So ideally, the manuals and built of these units is easy enough for anyone to follow and the usability as nice as it can be.
 I learned dozens of things along the way, and while not everything can be put it any housing I always strived to get it as good as I can.
-Proper clamp-on mattebox support, the closest focus within the boundaries of an internal mechanism, the widest possible image within body-constraints and possible image quality.
+Proper clamp-on mattebox support, the closest focus within the boundaries of an internal mechanism, the widest possible image within body-constraints and ideal image quality.

 Wide-angle converters as focusers have various advantages as well as disadvantages: